 If you are heading to the Wollongong education precinct or travelling on the M1 through Wollongong please be aware that the area will be very busy.

-- If you haven't driven in the area before, consider making your first trip outside of peak times
+If you haven't driven in the area before, consider making your first trip outside of peak times or do a practice run before Semester 1 starts.

 Frequently asked questions